Planning your Peterborough Folk Festival 2025 weekend!

 If you’re driving to 725 Armour Road, please let our friendly parking volunteers know and they will guide you to accessible parking spaces.

 Nicholls Oval Park has accessible washrooms.
-We will supplement those with nearby accessible washrooms and washing stations during the festival.
+We will supplement those with nearby accessible washrooms and hand-washing stations during the festival.

 The hilltop area of the festival with its Food Village, Artisan Village, Children’s Village, Cameron’s Pavilion, Generation Solar Stage and Merchandise Booth is relatively level but bumpy.
 We’ll have an accessible viewing area on the hilltop for viewing Main Stage performances.
 The hillside that overlooks the Main Stage is not accessible due to its slope.

-Also for the first time in 2024, portable washrooms will be provided in the lower festival area next to the Rotary Trail.
+Portable washrooms will be provided near the permanent Nicholls Oval Park washrooms and in the lower festival area next to the Rotary Trail.

 What if it rains at the festival?